sarasrking/Network-Know-How/Episode 2.md

 ### NBN evening speeds

+Maximum speeds are not always available due to high traffic.
+This table shows 'evening speeds', which is what is expected at peak usage times between 7pm and midnight.

 Tier | Maximum speed | Evening speed
 ---- | ------------- | -------------
 Basic (NBN 12) | 12Mbps | 7Mbps